s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 repeat a = a : (repeat a)
 ~~~~

-Another good example where Laziness simplifies things is when branching is involved:
+Another good example where laziness simplifies things is when branching is involved:

 ~~~~{.haskell}
 calculateStuff :: [Int] -> Int